 "Among the delights here are the smart dialogue, the pointed satire of the nursing home industry, and, most of all, the chorus of idiosyncractic, opinionated characters who've got more life left in them than anyone quite expects."

 The New York Times (of the novel on which the musical is based)

 LUNCH AT THE PICCADILLY IS AVAILABLE FOR BOOKING SPRING 2015

 WATCH VIDEO EXCERPTS OF THE SHOW IN THE GALLERY

-AND STAY TUNED FOR THE UPCOMING WORKSHOP PERFORMANCE AND SYMPOSIUM IN CHARLOTTE
+AND WATCH FOR THE UPCOMING WORKSHOP PERFORMANCE AND SYMPOSIUM IN CHARLOTTE

 Photography: Bobby Moody, Norris Greenlee